norm/home/README.markdown

 across multiple machines.

 *Note:* this is currently in draft, and likely to be revised heavily over the next couple of weeks.
-Use it as a basis for your home directory only if you like having broken things to fix.
+Use it as a basis for your home directory only **if you like having broken things to fix**.

 Philosophy